jsbnr/nr-terraform-workflow-gitlab-example/readme.md

 ```
 5. In Gitlab create a merge request for the change.
 6. Observe the pipeline runs up to and including the plan stage successfully.
 (This might take some time.)
-7. In Gitlab merge request merge the change to master branch.
+7. In Gitlab merge request merge the change to main branch.
 8. Observe the pipeline runs then pauses at the apply stage.
 9. Execute the apply in the deploy stage of the pipeline and observe the changes made in your New Relic account.